In this section:

 - Enable the Create tests for private methods option in the UTA Preferences (see Configuring Preferences).

-- Select a private Spring controller method in the editor.
+- Select a private Spring component method in the editor.

-- Click Regular Spring private to create a regular test for the selected private method.
+- Click Regular Spring private to create a regular Spring test for the selected private method.

-- Click Parameterized Spring private to create a parameterized test for the selected private method.
+- Click Parameterized Spring private to create a parameterized Spring test for the selected private method.

-- Click Add Spring test case(s) to create tests for multiple methods from the controller, including the private methods.
+- Click Add Spring test case(s) to create tests for multiple methods from the component, including the private methods.